wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

   - A link to the service's dashboard.
   - A summary of the service's RED metrics, which aggregate spans from all operations in the service.
   - A set of line charts that show the general contour for each of the summarized RED metrics.
-* Scroll the service map to zoom in or out, and then click the icon to re-center it.
+* Scroll the service map to zoom in or out, and re-center the service map.

 **Note:** A service is grayed out if it participates in at least one trace in the traces list, but does not contribute any spans to the currently selected trace.